-To: All CHS Science Major students matriculating in July 2023
+To: All College of Humanities and Sciences (CHS) Science Major students matriculating in July 2024

-Welcome to the Faculty of Science.
+Welcome to the Faculty of Science (FoS).
 You have made the right choice!
-The College of Humanities and Sciences (CHS) curriculum is designed to enhance the educational quality, market relevance and learning experience for students of the FASS and the FoS so as to equip them with relevant skills to thrive in the future economy.
+The College of Humanities and Sciences (CHS) curriculum is designed to enhance educational quality, market relevance and learning experience for students of the FASS and the FoS so as to equip them with relevant skills to thrive in the future economy.
 For a start, we are pleased to provide you with the dates of key events and a series of useful and relevant information for your attention.